Mariotek/better-understanding-of-javascript/README.md

 ### Getting started

 This book is made in `254 pages` to teach fundamentals about `JavaScript` language with a focus on summary and brief.
-I tried to teach everything which could help the reader to learn fast and complete.
-This book currently available just in the `Persian` language, but I have a plan to translate it into English and help other people to study it.
+I tried to teach everything which could help the reader to learn fast and completely.
+This book is currently available just in the `Persian` language, but I have a plan to translate it into English and help other people to study it.

 ### How to use it?